 The population data for New Baltimore are from the Census' American Community Survey 2017 5-year estimates and the Census' 2017 Population Estimates.
-The demographic data for Fort Recovery, Grand Rapids, Junction City, and New Holland are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
+The demographic data for Belle Center, Edon, Fort Recovery, Grand Rapids, and Sherwood are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

-With 817 people, New Baltimore is the 678th most populated city in the state of Ohio out of 1,213 cities.
-But watch out, New Baltimore, because Junction City with 813 people and New Holland with 808 people are right behind you.
+With 817 people, New Baltimore is the 689th most populated city in the state of Ohio out of 1,213 cities.
+But watch out, New Baltimore, because Belle Center with 810 people, Edon with 812 people, and Sherwood with 810 people are right behind you.

 The largest New Baltimore racial/ethnic groups is White (100.0%)